Our Church History

 A copy is located at the Dayton & Montgomery County Public Library.

-With the founding of Miamisburg in 1818, residents held a public meeting on May 1st and agreed to the terms of erection
+With the founding of Miamisburg in 1818, residents held a public meeting on May 1st and agreed to the terms of

-to form the congregation at Miamisburg.
+together to form the congregation at Miamisburg.
 They met in the little schoolhouse, which was completed in 1818.

 The newly formed congregation served as a missionary outpost with informal and irregular services until 1824, when